Sport Management Catalog

 You’ll learn from experienced and practicing professionals in a city with a rich sports scene.
 Buffalo is home to two major professional teams: the Buffalo Bills and the Buffalo Sabres.
 The Buffalo Bisons are the Triple-A affiliate of the New York Mets and the Buffalo Bandits are a championship National Lacrosse League team.

 Graduates of the program leave with the education and real-world experience needed to become players in intercollegiate athletics, amateur and professional sports, sports marketing and management, and recreation and non-profit community organizations.
-More information can be found at the Sports Management website.

 Students must maintain a 2.0 GPA in their major and a 2.0 overall average to graduate with a degree in Sport Management.

 All students should have an advisor in the major and should contact the department directly to have an advisor assigned if they do not already have one.
 Meetings with academic advisors are required prior to students receiving their PIN for course registration each semester.
 All majors should work closely with their advisor in discussing career expectations, choosing their major electives, developing their entire academic program and planning their co-curricular or supplemental academic experiences.

 Students who wish to expand their educational opportunities may decide to declare a double major.
 This decision may be based on career goals, planned graduate studies, and/or other student interests.
 Before a student declares a double major, it is important to meet with the appropriate academic departments for advisement.
 In order to declare a double major, the student must complete the Major/Minor Declaration form.
 This form will be submitted electronically and reviewed and approved by each department chairperson as well as the appropriate associate dean.